-It was possible but ultimately not relevant to proceed to a classification of the content of our thousands of news items with inductive exploratory methods such as cluster analysis (Wilks, 2011) or latent Dirichlet allocation (Blei & al., 2003).
-Thus, we chose a deductive approach where we tried to extract from the news media coverage the categories or concepts defined by experts on disasters.
-Following Hass, Kates and Bowden (1977) and Kates et al. (2006), we define six expected categories of content: hazards, impacts, response, restoration, reconstruction and preparedness.
-The category of hazards refers to the seismic phenomenon itself or to any hazardous event it can trigger such as tsunamis or landslides.
-The category of impacts refers to the immediate effects of these hazards: human loss, injuries, and damage to buildings and infrastructures.
-The category of emergency response refers to the actions taken during or immediately after the earthquake to save lives, reduce health impacts, ensure public safety and meet the basic subsistence needs of the people affected.
-The category of rehabilitation includes recovery and restoration, i.e., actions taken to restore basic services and facilities and improve the livelihoods and health, as well as economic, physical, social, cultural and environmental assets, systems and activities, of the earthquake-affected community.
-By reconstruction, we mean the medium- and long-term rebuilding and restoration of the critical infrastructures, services, housing, facilities and livelihoods.
-Preparedness refers to actions carried out to build the capacities needed to efficiently manage future emergencies.
+It was possible but ultimately not relevant to proceed to a classification of the content of our thousands of news items with inductive exploratory methods such as cluster analysis (Wilks, 2011) or latent Dirichlet allocation (Blei et al., 2003).
+Thus, we chose a deductive approach where we tried to extract the categories or concepts defined by experts on disasters from the news media coverage.
+Following Haas et al. (1977) and Kates et al. (2006), we define six expected categories of content: hazards, impacts, emergency response, restoration, reconstruction and preparedness.
+The hazards category refers to the seismic phenomenon itself or to any hazardous event it can trigger, such as tsunamis or landslides.
+The impacts category refers to the immediate effects of these hazards: human loss, injuries, and damage to buildings and infrastructure.
+The emergency response category refers to the actions taken during or immediately after the earthquake to save lives, reduce health impacts, ensure public safety and meet the basic subsistence needs of the people affected.
+The rehabilitation category includes recovery and restoration, i.e., actions taken to restore basic services and facilities and improve the livelihoods and health, as well as economic, physical, social, cultural and environmental assets, systems and activities, of the earthquake-affected community.
+By reconstruction, we mean the medium- and long-term rebuilding and restoration of the critical infrastructure, services, housing, facilities and livelihoods.
+Preparedness refers to actions carried out to establish the capacities needed to efficiently manage future emergencies.
 News may refer to one or several of these categories of content.

-We classify the most frequently used words of the 'earthquake news' into one of these categories of content and build two keyword dictionaries: a discourse content dictionary corresponding to the above categories (table 1) and an identity matrix dedicated to actors (table 2).
-For this work to be manageable in a reasonable time, we adopt a threshold of a minimum of 4 occurrences in French and Spanish and 8 in English (there are, respectively, 619 and 478 news items in Spanish and French, so the threshold remains very low, as it corresponds to words occurring in at least 0.36% of the news items.
-There are 2097 items in English, and thus the threshold remains sensibly the same: it corresponds to words occurring in at least 0.38% of the news items).
+We classify the most frequently used words of the "earthquake news" into one of these categories of content and build two keyword dictionaries: a discourse content dictionary, corresponding to the above categories (Table 1), and an identity matrix, dedicated to different categories of stakeholders focused on (or forgotten) by the media coverage (Table 2).
+For this work to be manageable within a reasonable time frame, we adopt a threshold of a minimum of four occurrences in French and Spanish and eight in English (there are 619 and 478 news items in Spanish and French, respectively, so the threshold remains very low, as it corresponds to words occurring in at least 0.36% of the news items.
+There are 2097 items in English; thus, the threshold remains the same: it corresponds to words occurring in at least 0.38 % of the news items).
 Conjunctions and adverbs are not considered, and words with common roots are treated together.
 We use words that are representative of one and only one of our categories of discourse (principle of exclusivity) and that do not introduce too many false positives.
 Tagging the database using these two keyword dictionaries allows us to quantify the presence/absence and evolution of each theme/subtheme/topic.
-There are limitations to this keyword approach (the meaning of isolated words is often ambiguous and related to the context and the position before or after other words, e.g. Church & Hanks, 1990) but the independent classification of the news items by the coauthors indicates a good consistency in the coding of themes and subthemes and the identification of topics (we reach a maximum of 12% of differences for the emergency response category).
+There are limitations to this keyword approach (the meaning of isolated words is often ambiguous and related to the context and the position before or after other words, e.g., Church and Hanks, 1990) but the independent classification of the news items by the co-authors indicates good consistency in the coding of themes and subthemes and the identification of topics (we reach a maximum of 12 % of differences for the emergency response category).